TOAST-DOCS/RDS-FOR-MARIADB/en/console-guide.md

 ![additional_function_0_en](https://static.toastoven.net/prod_rds/21.09.14/additional_function_0_en.png)

 * Fill out settings to create a replica, and click **Replicate**, and the replica is created.
-* It is recommended to create a replica whose specification is the same as or higher than that of the original database instance, because using a lower specification may result in replication latency.
+* It is recommended to create a replica whose specification is the same as or higher than that of the original DB instance, because using a lower specification may result in replication latency.
-* When a replica is created, the I/O performance of the original database instance may be lower than usual.
+* When a replica is created, the I/O performance of the original DB instance may be lower than usual.
 * Replica creation time may increase in proportion to the size of the original DB instance.
 > [Note] While replication is underway, object storage volume may be incurred as much as the size of a binary log file.
 > [Note] When replication is completed, the Read Only Slave rule is added to the access rule of the master instance.